paperless-ngx/paperless-ngx/docs/faq.md

 space compared to a bare metal installation, docker comes with close to zero overhead, even on Raspberry Pi.

-If you decide to got with the bare metal route, be aware that some of the python requirements do not have precompiled packages for ARM / ARM64.
+If you decide to go with the bare metal route, be aware that some of the python requirements do not have precompiled packages for ARM / ARM64.
 Installation of these will require additional development libraries and compilation will take a long time.